-This practice aid does not contain guidance with respect to auditing, reviewing, or compiling financial statements prepared when applying the cash- or tax-basis of accounting.
+This practice aid does not contain guidance with respect to performing an audit, review, or compilation of financial statements prepared when applying the cash- or tax-basis of accounting.
 Practitioners engaged to audit such financial statements should refer to Statements on Auditing Standards, including AU-C section 800, Special Considerations-Audits of Financial Statements Prepared in Accordance With Special Purpose Frameworks (AICPA, Professional Standards).
-Practitioners engaged to review or compile such financial statements should refer to Statements on Standards for Accounting and Review Services.
+Practitioners engaged to perform a review or compilation should refer to Statements on Standards for Accounting and Review Services (SSARSs).
+Likewise, CPAs in public practice who prepare financial statements for clients but are not engaged to perform an audit, review, or compilation of such financial statements should refer to SSARSs.

-Prepared by Michael P. Glynn Senior Technical Manager Audit and Attest Standards Team
+Prepared by Michael P. Glynn

+Senior Technical Manager

+Audit and Attest Standards Team